pip-services/pip-services-docs/content/en/golang/messaging/queues/locked_message.md

 #### ExpirationTime
 The expiration time for the message lock.
-If it is null, then the message is not locked.
+If it is nil, then the message is not locked.

 > **ExpirationTime**: time.Time